gilzoide/nested/README.md

     $ luarocks install nested

-Or just copy `nested.lua` into your Lua path and `require` it, the module has no dependencies.
+Or just copy `lua/nested.lua` into your Lua path and `require` it, the module has no dependencies.

 There is also a Command Line Interface script for reading and reformatting nested data in the file `lua/main.lua`.
 When installing with [LuaRocks](https://luarocks.org/), the CLI script is installed as the `nested` command.